-The basic theory of the petitioner in the case is that, once the U.S. PTO grants a patent, the validity of the issued patent cannot be challenged in an administrative forum, or at least it cannot be challenged administratively without the consent of the patentee.
-None of briefs on the merits of the case have yet been filed as of the writing of this supplement, so we will not attempt to summarize the positions of the parties.
-When filed, the briefs in the case will be available at http://www.scotusblog.com/case-files/cases/oil-states-energy-services-llc-v-greenes-energy-group-llc/.
+The basic theory of the petitioner in the case was that, once the U.S. PTO grants a patent, the validity of the issued patent cannot be challenged in an administrative forum, or at least it cannot be challenged administratively without the consent of the patentee.